nyctivoe/nyctivoe-screenshot/README.md

 2. Preview panel
 3. Upload to supabase table/storage (didn't test storage)

-More features will be for sure be added...
+More features will for sure be added...

 ---